When I was eight, I petitioned my parents for a tandem bicycle ride with my sister. Things went bad, fast.

 What are “First Fridays”?

 The title gives a hint.
-On the first Friday of every month, our entire team gathers in the main conference room.
-A brave volunteer hosts, usually incorporating a game or team-building exercise (the bar has been set pretty high), and we celebrate achievements from the previous month.
+On the first Friday of every month, our entire team gathers together on a call.
+A volunteer hosts, usually incorporating a game or team-building exercise (the bar has been set pretty high), and we just spend time laughing a lot.